protocollabs/maparo-std/doc/control-protocol.md

 A server **SHOULD** answer with a ctrl message if something is broken or an ongoing measurement is active.

+> There is explicetly no hard requirement that a ongoing measurement blocks other
+> measurement attempts.
+Implementations are free to implement from allowing parallel measurements
+> to only one measurment with a negative warning/error message signaled back to
+> the requester.

 ## Binary Encoded Header

 The standard control protocol header is componsed of the following elements